JuniorBmstu/clone-EU/README.md

 # clone-EU
-This is my first work, first miniproject./n
+# This is my first work, first miniproject.
-I have created a clone page of the electronic university using my own styles.
+# I have created a clone page of the electronic university using my own styles.